 The Eden Sessions and Other Events

-Over the last few years, Eden has become renowned for its fabulous Summer music programme.
+Over the last few years, Eden has become renowned for its fabulous summer concerts series.
 Iconic acts such as Elton John, Blondie and Kylie have played at the Eden Sessions, as well as current favourites Bastille, Foals and The xx.
 There are also comedy sessions, and line-ups have included Eddie Izzard, Bill Bailey and Tim Minchin.
-Come along early, grab a drink, and wander around the evening gardens while you’re waiting for the gig to begin.
+Come along early, grab a drink, and wander around the gardens while you’re waiting for the gig to begin.

 Going to an Eden Session does need forward planning, and tickets can sell out fast.
-There’s a full programme of other events at Eden, from park runs to pasty festivals, plus annual seasonal attractions like the Halloween celebrations and the gorgeous springtime bulb event.
+There’s a full programme of other events at Eden, from park runs and pasty festivals to the annual Halloween celebrations and the gorgeous springtime bulb event.
 Why not dance the night away inside a tropical rainforest greenhouse at a silent disco?

-If you’re thinking about where to stay near the Eden Project, get in touch with us at The Cornwall.
+Thinking about where to stay near the Eden Project?
+Get in touch with us at The Cornwall.
 We are one of the closest hotels to Eden; and its sister attraction, The Lost Gardens of Heligan, is just down the road.